-Some heating systems can be an absolute nightmare to balance, no matter how much you fight it you just cant seem to get it all going at once!
+Some heating systems can be an absolute nightmare to balance, no matter how much you fight it you just can't seem to get it all going at once!

 This is usually on larger systems, and many will say that means you probably needed hydraulic separation.
 However, we have a few tips that we have picked up along the way that will save a TON of time balancing at the end of a job.
 Making those systems that are impossible to balance, a breeze!!

 Balancing a heating system is simply making sure all the radiators or emitters heat up evenly.
 For systems using weather or load compensation, this ensures you have each room of the property at an accurate temperature rather than some rooms too hot and some too cold.
-Too much flow to radiators will overheat rooms, lower flow will under heat rooms.
+Too much flow to radiators will overheat rooms, the lower flow will under heat rooms.

 With older on/off systems, this would have been more about heat-up times, and potentially less of an issue provided you have TRVs and your reference room (room with the thermostat) is slightly balanced down.
 This article, as all Heat Geek articles, isn't really about on/off systems though, and more about modern modulating heating systems which should be the standard.

 Balancing does NOT increase condensing at the boiler contrary to popular belief.
 Getting the correct temperature drop across a system is done by controlling the speed of the pump.
-Unless you have a pump on a high setting and you restrict all of your valves to slow the flow back down, however this would be exponentially wasteful with pump energy.
+Unless you have a pump on a high setting and you restrict all of your valves to slow the flow back down, however, this would be exponentially wasteful with pump energy.
 The key is to not strangle the pump and waste energy.
 You should always have at least one valve completely open.

 Incorrect or lack of balancing does however reduce the output of the system as a whole, this will look like a lower delta T on heat only boilers where the pumps are not burner linked.
-More details on our article does balancing increase boiler efficiency?
+More details on our article do balancing increase boiler efficiency?

 The first and main reason is that you have high-pressure differentials across the system.
-This can be due to smaller bore pipework being used, or the fact the system is just large/has long runs.
-To understand more take a look at ‘the relationship of pressure and flow’.
+This can be due to smaller bore pipework being used, or the fact the system is just large/has long run.
+To understand more take a look at 'the relationship of pressure and flow'.

 There are two ways we can get around this issue;

-We can use one of the many pipework layout methods available to us to minimise the pressure differentials, more information on this at the bottom of the article, and we can use better balancing valves!
+We can use one of the many pipework layout methods available to us to minimise the pressure differentials, more information on this is at the bottom of the article, and we can use better balancing valves!

-We can’t stress this enough, getting the wrong lockshield valves can cause you a complete headache and most are unaware there’s any difference!
-What you don’t know about lockshields article.
+We can't stress this enough, getting the wrong lockshield valves can cause you a complete headache and most are unaware there's any difference!

 The other reasons may be to do with the balancing method used.